Sales tax returns in New York State: A guide

 How to find your return due date

-The timing for filing a return depends on quarterly gross receipts and annual sales tax liability.
-Most businesses are required to file New York sales tax returns quarterly.
-Upon first registering for sales tax, a filing schedule will be assigned.
+The return due date depends on quarterly gross receipts and annual sales tax liability.
+Most businesses have to file New York sales tax returns quarterly.
+When you first register for sales tax, a filing schedule will be assigned.

 These are the sales tax quarters in New York: